How To Eat More Raw Food & Improve Health With Delicious Recipes

 Breakfast is the best way to start with the raw food transformation.
-In the morning until 12 o’clock, the body detoxifies and fruits or green smoothies are an excellent way to support your body.
+The body detoxifies in the morning until noon, and fruits or green smoothies are an excellent way to support your body.
 Get your favorite fruits according to the season and enjoy.

 If you work all day and snack between meals, it’s a great way to integrate healthy, raw food into your day.
 Replace sugary bars full of empty calories, sandwiches, or biscuits with things that nourish you properly: banana, a few oranges, a handful of nuts, or raw vegetables.
 A piece of raw chocolate may be off and on.
 You do not have to renounce things like cookies and cake as you can see some healthy recipes below.

-Some of the recipes are from Hippocrates Institute a beautiful retreat and place which you should see if you visit Florida.
+Some of the recipes are from Hippocrates Institute, a beautiful retreat and a place that you should see if you visit Florida.

 How To Eat More Raw Food & Improve Health With These Delicious Recipes